Skip to content

 linker = "rust-lld"

-just cross-compile [arch] builds everything in a container: agent binaries, frontend, and all host binaries (deb package).
-This catches system dep issues before CI.
+just cross-compile [arch] builds everything in a container: agent binaries, frontend, and all host binaries for the Linux .deb package.
+This catches system dependency issues before CI.

 Terminal window